When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Structured settlements function in the same way as for adults; however, the courts dictate and enforce the terms of the settlement to ensure the money is being used for the child’s needs and that the child continues to receive regular payments once they turn 18.

-In addition to tax-free payments and guaranteed long-term income, there are other significant benefits you get with a structured settlement:
+In addition to tax-free payments and guaranteed long-term income, here are five significant benefits you get with a structured settlement:

 - An heir of the recipient can continue to receive tax-free payments in the event of the recipient’s death.